-When option 1 (initial analysis) is selected from menu 1, the menu shown on Figure 5 allows to run the initial analysis (section 1), namely read, merging, sample-level dereplication, sequence clustering (denoising), chimera detection, affiliation of sequences to loci, and sequence re-orientation.
-In the same menu, four other sections (1a, 1b, 1c, 1d) provide means to re-process some particular loci and/or samples with adjusted parameters.
-Option 1e may be used to assess the read quality for each sample, and write results to files with suffix “*.quality.txt” file in the outputs directory.
+When option 1 (initial analysis) is selected from menu 1, the menu shown on Figure 5 allows to run the initial analysis (section 1), namely read merging, sample-level dereplication, sequence clustering (denoising), chimera detection, affiliation of sequences to markers, and sequence re-orientation.
+In the same menu, four other sections (1a, 1b, 1c, 1d) provide means to re-process some particular markers and/or samples with adjusted parameters.
+In most cases the default values for those parameters will work, but there might be situations where they need to be adapted, either globally (e.g., depending on the sequencing depth, the level of similarity between targeted genetic markers), at the marker (i.e., locus) level (e.g., according to its size), or at the sample level (e.g., to account for heterogeneous sample quality).
+Option 1e may be used to assess the read quality for each sample, and write results to files with suffix "*.quality.txt" in the outputs directory.

 When the initial analysis is completed, menu 2 should be used to remove primer sequences, and to exclude denoised sequences with an abundance considered too low for being relevant (Figure 6).
 This operation may be launched either in batch mode, or sample by sample in case different thresholds need to be applied.